himanshu2454/Kunteksto/docs_source/source/intro.rst

 Installation
 ============

-Install Python 3.x and SQLiteBrowser.
+Install Python 3.5 or later and SQLiteBrowser.
 Then setup a virtual environment.

 If you are using Anaconda you can create a new environment using: